 You can also park at the American Airlines Center's north parking lot when there isn't an event going on.
 That lot is adjacent to the southern trailhead.
 Additionally, you can park at Reverchon Park in the lot near the baseball fields.
 The main lot is temporarily closed for construction.
 The $1.5 million plaza/ramp project that the Friends of the Katy Trail finished in Reverchon about two years ago leads directly to the Trail just 1/2 mile from the south end.

 The Katy Trail is a City of Dallas park, and the Parks Department doesn't like to build public restrooms because of the sanitation and liability issues associated with them.
-The Friends suggest visiting the Reverchon Rec Center down the ramp from the Thomsen Overlook near the Trail's south end, or the HP Pharmacy or Starbucks on Knox Street near the Trail's north end.
+The Friends suggest visiting the Reverchon Rec Center down the ramp from the Thomsen Overlook near the Trail's south end, or the HP Pharmacy, Katy Trail Ice House (restrooms are right off the Trail) or Starbucks on Knox Street near the Trail's north end.
 Just be a good customer and buy a bottle of water on your way out.